Skip to main content

 The insurance bet is a wager on the dealer having a blackjack.
 It is a side bet offered only when the dealer’s up-fronting card is an Ace.
 You must stake half of your initial bet, and if the dealer indeed has blackjack, your wager wins at 2:1 odds.
 If you want to know more about the blackjack odds, you can check out our article.

-While ‘insurance’ might seem like you are insuring, protecting, or otherwise increasing your initial wager’s chances, it has nothing to do with it.
+Important: While insurance might seem like you are insuring, protecting, or otherwise increasing your initial wager’s chances, it has nothing to do with it.
 It is an entirely different wager.
 You bet on the dealer having a 10 as a hole card, which may or may not help you break even.

 How Does an Insurance Bet Work?